telecombcn-dl/2017-dlsl/index.md

 [XavierGiro-web]: https://imatge.upc.edu/web/people/xavier-giro

 ## Industry talk
-This edition of the seminar will include an industry talk by [Joan Serrà](http://www.tid.es/research/researchers/joan-serra), from [Telefonica Research](http://www.tid.es/research).
+This 2017 edition of the seminar will include an industry talk by [Joan Serrà](http://www.tid.es/research/researchers/joan-serra), from [Telefonica Research](http://www.tid.es/research).

+Title: Facts and myths about deep learning.

+Abstract: Deep learning has revolutionized the traditional machine learning pipeline, with impressive results in domains such as computer vision, speech analysis, or natural language processing.
+The concept has gone beyond research/application environments, and permeated into the mass media, news blogs, job offers, startup investors, or big company executives' meetings.
+But what is behind deep learning?
+Why has it become so mainstream?
+What can we expect from it?
+In this talk, I will highlight a number of facts and myths that will provide a shallow answer to the previous questions.
+While doing that, I will also highlight various applications we have worked on at our lab.
+Overall, the talk wants to place a series of basic concepts, while giving ground for reflection or discussion on the topic.

 ## Organizers